 Generally speaking the exit route for a partner is to pass his interest to other partners.
 With companies the exit route is most likely to be a third party sale.

 - The transfer of shares in a company at a profit will trigger a disposal for capital gains tax purposes on which capital gains tax is payable.
-If the qualifying conditions are met entrepreneurs’ relief is available.
+If the qualifying conditions are met Business Assets Disposal Relief (entrepreneurs’ relief) is available.

 - But in a partnership the transfer of an interest to another partner will not trigger a disposal for capital gains tax purposes unless the partner makes a gain on his capital account.